MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-106-USCIS-Fee-Schedule/section-106.2.md

 (50) *Application for Entrepreneur Parole, Form I-941.* For filing an application for parole for an entrepreneur: $1,200.

-(b) *N Forms* - (1) *Application to File Declaration of Intention, Form N-300.* For filing an application for declaration of intention to become a U.S. citizen: $1,305.
+(b) *N Forms*—(1) *Application to File Declaration of Intention, Form N-300.* For filing an application for declaration of intention to become a U.S. citizen: $1,305.

 (2) *Request for a Hearing on a Decision in Naturalization Proceedings (under section 336 of the Act), Form N-336.* For filing a request for hearing on a decision in naturalization proceedings under section 336 of the Act: $1,735.
 There is no fee for an applicant who has filed an Application for Naturalization under sections 328 or 329 of the Act with respect to military service and whose application has been denied.